programminghistorian/ph-submissions/lessons/fetch-and-parse-data-with-openrefine.md

 The preview should display the HTML source of the Jython home page, this is an HTTP GET request as in previous fetch examples.
 Notice that similar to opening and reading a text file with Python, `urlopen()` returns a file-like object that must be `read()` into a string.
 The URL could be replaced with `value` to construct a query similar to the fetch used in *Example 2*.
-If necessary, a throttle delay can be implemented by importing `time` and adding `time.sleep(15)` to the script.

 ## POST Request